 }

-We need to talk about the organizations making this possible.
-Names like Awesome Motive, SiteGround, and Hostinger are already sponsoring thousands of reviews.
-If your organization relies on WordPress to generate revenue, sponsoring a volunteer is one of the most direct ways to ensure the platform remains a trustworthy source of functionality.
+The organizations paying for this deserve a mention.
+Awesome Motive, SiteGround and Hostinger are already sponsoring thousands of reviews.
+If your company makes its money on WordPress, sponsoring a volunteer is about the most direct way to keep the platform a trustworthy source of functionality.

-Look, if this WordPress Plugins Team stuff is eating up your dev hours, let me handle it.
-I’ve been wrestling with WordPress since the 4.x days.
+If plugin work is eating your dev hours, hand it to me.
+I have been wrestling with WordPress since the 4.x days.

-The deadline for the first round of applications is 27 March 2026.
-If you miss that, there is a second window in June.
-The ecosystem is growing faster than ever, and we need technical minds to keep it from becoming the Wild West.
-Check out the Featured Plugins Experiment to see where the directory is heading, and if you have the skills, get involved.
+Applications for the first round close on 27 March 2026, and there is a second window in June if you miss it.
+The directory keeps growing, and it needs technical people to stop it turning into the Wild West.
+The Featured Plugins Experiment shows where the directory is heading, and if you have the skills, sign up.